Posted: Wed, 21 Nov 2018

 This week it emerged that like many people opposed to faith schools, the BBC presenter and academic Professor Alice Roberts has little choice but to send her children to a C of E faith school.
 Professor Roberts is about to become president of Humanists UK and is an outspoken critic of faith schools.

-This has been juicy story for the supporters of faith schools.
+This has been a juicy story for the supporters of faith schools.
 After all, there's nothing like a bit of hypocrisy.
-The inconvenient lack of any actual hypocrisy on Professor Roberts' part and the fact her situation supports the argument against faith schools aren't getting in their way.
+The inconvenient lack of any actual hypocrisy on Professor Roberts' part and the fact that her situation actually supports her argument against faith schools isn't getting in their way.

 Whenever we share a story or example of casework where someone is being marginalised, ostracised or discriminated against in, or turned away from, their local faith school, we see the same knee-jerk responses: "what did you expect, it's a faith school", "why did you 'choose' a faith school then" etc. etc.

 If I had a child starting school this year, I would have the 'choice' of a single community primary school.
 The two nearest villages have only faith schools and the non-faith primary is in a different town.
 Like many families we genuinely have no idea what we'd do if we couldn't get access to our local school.
 If my religious neighbours had no choice but an atheist school I'd like to think my reaction would be empathetic.

 Of course, we don't have atheist schools in this country.
 We don't have schools that discriminate against pupils or teachers for being religious, or that conflate irreligiosity with goodness, or that teach confessional anti-religious education.
 If we did secularists, whatever their religious views, would lead the charge against them.